-- (a) the financial statements and notes comply with the Australian Accounting Standards: - (b) the financial statements and notes comply with the reporting guidelines of the General Manager; - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - (iv) the organisation consists of nine reporting units and financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other nine reporting units of the organisation; and - (v) the information sought in any request by a member of the reporting unit or by the General Manager duly made under section 272 of the RO Act has been furnished to the member or General Manager; and - (vi) there has been no order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, and therefore no need for compliance. - (f) the reporting unit has not derived revenue from undertaking recovery of wages activity during the reporting period.
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with the reporting guidelines of the General Manager; - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - (iv) where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - (v) where information has been sought in any request by a member of the reporting unit or General Manager duly made under section 272 of the RO Act has been provided to the member or General Manager; and - (vi) where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance. - (f) the reporting unit has not derived revenue from undertaking recovery of wages activity during the reporting period.